The University provides all full-time faculty members with health insurance coverage at group rates. There are three plan offerings:

 Family and Medical Leave

-The university allows eligible employees to take up to 12 weeks of unpaid family or medical leave due to the birth of a child, placement of a child with the employee for adoption or foster care, the employee is needed to care for a family member (child, spouse or parent) with a serious health condition makes him or her unable to do his or her job.
+The university allows eligible employees to take up to 12 weeks of unpaid family or medical leave due to the birth of a child; placement of a child with the employee for adoption or foster care; the employee is needed to care for a family member (child, spouse or parent) with a serious health condition, or the employee's own serious health condition makes him or her unable to do his or her job.

 It is the university's objective to grant military leave with or without pay to employees for active duty in the United States armed services, employees who are former members of the armed services, current members of the reserve forces of any of the United States' armed services, the Commonwealth's Militia (National Guard, Naval Militia and Virginia State Defense Force) or the National Defense Executive Reserve, in accordance with federal and state law.

 The university observes 12 authorized holidays each year.
 These holidays are scheduled to meet the needs of the university's academic calendar.
-Please refer to the Policy 1102 in the James Madison University Manual of Policies and Procedures for the current.
+Please refer to the Policy 1102 in the James Madison University Manual of Policies and Procedures for the current schedule.

 The Parking Services program is under the direction of Business Services.
 For the latest information concerning employee vehicle registration, please refer to the Faculty and Staff sections on the Parking services website or contact the parking office at 568-3300.